GAME RESULTGame Result

 85' Yoichi DOI → Hideaki OZAWA

-Player substitution 21' Toshiki Kurata → YOON Jong Hwan
+Player Substitution 21' Toshiki Kurata → YOON Jong Hwan

 51' Marcelo → Yoshito OKUBO